copernicus-mogley/zkav.club/infrastructure/zcash/publishing.md

 * **ZecHub:** channel owner is [ZecHub](https://zechub.wiki/).

-  * During MVP, this channel holds ZecHub programming (and other approved ecosystem content unless/until additional channels are created late MVP).
+  * This channel holds ZecHub programming during MVP (and other approved ecosystem content unless/until additional channels are created late MVP).
   * “Other approved ecosystem content” is approved to publish by the ZecHub channel owner; admins can block/unlist content for policy or safety reasons.

 ## Request to publish (how videos get in line)